Torantulino/SpaceBattle/MPF-Instructions.md

 2. Fill all needed fields in Inspector.
 3. Create ScriptableObject instance: Assets->Create->Parts->PartData
 4. Edit all information in Inspector, make sure that id is unique.
-5. Add it to the **Registered Parts** in the "Part Manager" component of Managers/PartManager.
+5. Add it to the **Registered Parts** in the "Part Manager" component of PartManager.

 **Never change fields of ScriptableObject instances via code - changes are permanent.**